Sync data from Google Sheets to your warehouse destination via RudderStack.

-Google Sheets is a popular spreadsheet program that lets you create spreadsheets which are updated and saved automatically.
+Google Sheets is a popular spreadsheet program that lets you create and manage your spreadsheets.

 This document guides you in setting up Google Sheets as a source in RudderStack.
-Once configured, RudderStack automatically ingests your specified Google Sheets data, which can then be routed to your RudderStack-supported data warehouse destination.
+Once configured, RudderStack automatically ingests your Google Sheets data and routes it to your specified data warehouse destination.

-- Assign a name to your source and click on Next.
+Assign a name to your source and click Continue.

 The following settings specify how RudderStack sends the data ingested from Google Sheets to the connected warehouse destination: